Operator Scope of Action:

 - An attribute, or an offset attribute reference, holding one of the above

-The path cannot be an complex code expression that generates a value equivalent to one of the above as path is not evaluated for expressions.
+The path argument is not evaluated for expressions.
+Thus path cannot be an complex code expression that generates a value equivalent to one of the above.
 However, where that need arises eval() may offer a workaround or consider using a user attribute to hold the output of the expression and then use that attribute's value.

 The extended syntax form may be used on the left or right side of an action code expression.
 In other words, you can use this syntax to fetch (right side) or set (left side) an attribute value from some other object.
 Generally, offset references are used on the right side to fetch data from another object.